air-wickvu/cse15l-lab-reports/week-3-lab-report.md

 ![screenshot3]()
 - Which methods in your code are called: handleRequest is being called
-- What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: the relevant argument is the query specifically "/add" and "banana"
+- What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class: the relevant argument is the query specifically "/add" and "fruit"
 - If those values change, how they change by the time the request is done processing: the values do not change unless I add in a different string.

 ![screenshot4]()